CreatorDev/creator-js-client/README.md

 ## Test

-To run creator-node tests first you need to open up the test/config.js file and put a valid pair of access key and secret in it.

-Thereafter, you can run the command below and initiate the mocha tests.
+You can run the command below to initiate the mocha tests.
+Please note that the aforementioned ENV variables need to be set for the test script to work properly.

 ```js
 $ npm test